jeertmans/spanned-toml/README.md

 addition of span information for every object (both keys and values).
 It is fully compatible with [TOML v1.0.0](https://toml.io/en/v1.0.0).

-spanned-Toml provides the same features and API as Tomli.
+Spanned-Toml provides the same features and API as Tomli.
 The only difference is that it returns a `Spanned[dict]`, instead of `dict`.

 If you whish to get the same output as with Tomli, you can always call `unspan()`